matsen/pplacer/docs/compiling.rst

 * patch
 * m4
 * gawk
+* zlib

-On Debian/Ubuntu, these can be installed with:
+On Debian/Ubuntu 12.04, these can be installed with:

 .. code-block:: bash